The Dominance and Monopolies Review: Turkey

 ii Exclusionary abuses

-Predatory pricing may amount to a form of abuse, as evidenced by many precedents of the Competition Board.15 That said, complaints on this basis are frequently dismissed by the Competition Authority owing to its welcome reluctance to micromanage pricing behaviour.
+Predatory pricing may amount to a form of abuse, as evidenced by many precedents of the Board.15 That said, complaints on this basis are frequently dismissed by the Competition Authority owing to its welcome reluctance to micromanage pricing behaviour.
 High standards are usually observed for bringing forward predatory pricing claims.
-Nonetheless, in the UN Ro-Ro case, UN Ro-Ro was found to abuse its dominant position through predatory pricing and faced administrative monetary fines.16
+Nonetheless, in the UN Ro-Ro case, UN Ro-Ro was found to abuse its dominant position through predatory pricing and faced administrative monetary fines.16 High standards are usually observed for bringing forward predatory pricing claims as seen in the Board's Sony Eurasia decision, in which the Board concluded that prices set below cost for a limited amount of time was not enough to determine an Article 6 violation.17

-Further, in line with EU jurisprudence, price squeezes may amount to a form of abuse in Turkey, and precedents involved an imposition of monetary fines on the basis of price squeezing.
-The Competition Board is known to closely scrutinise price-squeezing allegations.17
+Further, in line with EU jurisprudence, price squeezes may amount to a form of abuse in Turkey, and precedents have involved an imposition of monetary fines on the basis of price squeezing.
+The Board is known to closely scrutinise price-squeezing allegations.18

 On a separate note, Block Exemption Communiqué No. 2002/2 on Vertical Agreements no longer exempts exclusive vertical supply agreements of an undertaking holding a market share of above 40 per cent.
 Therefore, a dominant undertaking is an unlikely candidate to engage in non-compete provisions and single-branding arrangements.

 Additionally, although Article 6 does not explicitly refer to rebate schemes as a specific form of abuse, rebate schemes may also be deemed to constitute a form of abusive behaviour.
-In Turkcell,19 the Competition Board condemned the defendant for abusing its dominance by, inter alia, applying rebate schemes to encourage the use of the Turkcell logo and refusing to offer rebates to buyers that work with its competitors.
-The Competition Board also condemned Doğan Yayın Holding for abusing its dominant position in the market for advertisement spaces in the daily newspapers by applying loyalty-inducing rebate schemes.20 In 2017, the Competition Board fined Luxottica for its activities in the wholesale of branded sunglasses by obstructing competitors' activities through its rebate systems.21
+In Turkcell,20 the Board condemned the defendant for abusing its dominance by, inter alia, applying rebate schemes to encourage the use of the Turkcell logo and refusing to offer rebates to buyers that work with its competitors.
+The Board also condemned Doğan Yayın Holding for abusing its dominant position in the market for advertisement spaces in the daily newspapers by applying loyalty-inducing rebate schemes.21 In 2017, the Board fined Luxottica for its activities in the wholesale of branded sunglasses by obstructing competitors' activities through its rebate systems.22

 Tying and leveraging are among the specific forms of abuse listed in Article 6.
-The Competition Board has assessed many tying, bundling and leveraging allegations against dominant undertakings, and has ordered certain behavioural remedies against incumbent telephone and internet operators in some cases, to make them avoid tying and leveraging.22
+The Board has assessed many tying, bundling and leveraging allegations against dominant undertakings, and has ordered certain behavioural remedies against incumbent telephone and internet operators in some cases, to make them avoid tying and leveraging.24 In the Google Android case, which is one of the limited instances of the Board fining the incumbent firms based on tying or leveraging allegations, the Board found that Google used its dominant position in the licensable smart mobile operating systems market and abused its dominance through its practices in that market as well as other markets, such as the search and app store services markets, by tying the search and app store services, engaging in exclusivity practices and preventing use of alternative services by the manufacturers.25

 Refusal to deal

-Refusal to deal and grant access to essential facilities are forms of abuse that are frequently brought before the Competition Authority, and there have been various decisions by the Competition Board concerning these matters.23
+Refusal to deal and grant access to essential facilities are forms of abuse that are frequently brought before the Competition Authority, and there have been various decisions by the Board concerning these matters.26

 Both price and non-price discrimination may amount to abusive conduct under Article 6.
-The Competition Board has in the past found incumbent undertakings to have infringed Article 6 by engaging in discriminatory behaviour concerning prices and other trade conditions.24
+The Board has, in the past, found incumbent undertakings to have infringed Article 6 by engaging in discriminatory behaviour concerning prices and other trade conditions.27

 iv Exploitative abuses